 Our sales and marketing expenses consist primarily of compensation, including sales commissions paid to our sales and marketing personnel.
-Other significant sales and marketing expenses include travel, rent and other occupancy costs, and living costs for the sales and marketing staff, and other advertising, promotion and trade show costs.
+Other significant sales and marketing expenses include travel, rent and other occupancy costs, and living costs for the sales and marketing staff, and other advertising, promotion and trade show costs although reduced to the COVID-19 pandemic.

-Our sales and marketing expenses increased in the year ended December 31, 2019 to \$6,797,303 from \$5,636,138 for 2018.
-Sales and marketing expense increased from prior year primarily due to additional resources, higher variable compensation on new sales and channel development.
-We expect that sales and marketing expense will increase with added resources and with the accrual of variable sales compensation on new sales.
+Our sales and marketing expenses increased in the year ended December 31, 2020 to \$7,445,790 from \$6,797,303 for 2019.
+Sales and marketing expense increased from prior year primarily due to the addition of quota bearing sales and sales support resources.
+We expect that sales and marketing expense will increase with added resources, additional spend on advertising and with the accrual of variable sales compensation on new sales.
 As we grow, we plan to re-invest our growth into resources to pursue additional growth with a focus on sales and marketing.
 See "Forward Looking Statements" above.